Transport in Bristol: Local road network

 The A4174 "Avon ring road" serves as a relief road for parts of the northern, eastern, and southern suburbs of the city.
 During 2006 plans have been considered to extend the existing A4174 ring road to improve transport links in the south.

 Bristol city centre was, until the 1990s, surrounded by the Inner Circuit Road.
 Its course included a dual carriageway road running diagonally through the centre of Queen Square.
 This has since been partially dismantled, but major routes still converge on the city centre.
 Radiating from this are several major arterial roads.
 The M32 motorway, constructed between 1966 and 1975, runs north from the centre to the M4, and is the busiest route.
 The A4 runs east to Keynsham and Bath, and west via the Portway through the Avon Gorge to the M5 at Avonmouth.
 The northern suburbs are served by the A4018 and A38 Gloucester Road, the east by the A420, A431 and A432 and the south by the A37 and A38.
 Several other commuter towns also lie on major routes radiating from the city, including Weston-super-Mare on the A370 and Portishead on the A369.

 Clean Air Zone

-Bristol City Council is planning to introduce a Clean Air Zone in Summer 2022, which would charge drivers of more polluting vehicles (those not compliant with petrol Euro 4 or diesel Euro 6).
-Cars, vans and taxis would be charged £9 per day, while buses and coaches would be charged £100 per day.
+Bristol City Council introduced a Clean Air Zone in November 2022, which charges drivers of more polluting vehicles (those not compliant with petrol Euro 4 or diesel Euro 6).
+Cars, vans and taxis are charged £9 per day, while buses, coaches and goods vehicles over 3.5 tonnes are charged £100 per day.
 The council estimates that 71% of vehicles entering the zone are already compliant.
-There will be exemptions for those on low pay and those visiting hospitals.
+There are exemptions for vehicles in the disabled tax classes, certain types of specialist vehicles and those visiting hospitals in the Bristol Royal Infirmary complex, but an exemption for Blue Badge holders and a financial assistance scheme have now ended.
+Motorcycles are also exempt.